jdtonkin/jdtonkin.github.io/_posts/2015-06-02-combining-muliple-ggplots.md

 </head>

 <body>
-<h1>Combining multiple plots in ggplot2</h1>

-<p>This post deals with the simple situation of combining multiple plots in r (made with ggplot2) into a single multiplot. </p>
+<p>This post deals with the simple situation of combining multiple plots in r (made with ggplot2) into a single multiplot.
+This is a very easy way to align multiple plots, but only looks good if all plot axes align vertically. </p>

 <p>Creating the plot in ggplot2</p>